Types of Long-Term Care

 The increasing availability of Home and Community Based Services (HCBS) has enabled many consumers to receive long-term care while remaining in their own homes and continuing to enjoy their independence.
 For many people it is less expensive to receive care in their home than to move into a facility, such as a nursing home or assisted living center.

-More information is available on our Fact Sheet: North Carolina Home and Community Based Services.
+More information is available: North Carolina Home and Community Based Services.

 There are many types of Home and Community Based Services including: